Dual Enrollment Students: Attending Both High School & College

 Through Dual Enrollment, the student’s tuition and any technology, service, course and/or registration fees shall be paid for by the school district in which he or she is enrolled.

 Do students need to attend Dual Enrollment Orientation after registering for classes?

 Students who are new to Dual Enrollment are required to attend a Dual Enrollment Orientation session.
-View the Dual Enrollment Orientation schedule, and register for a session.
+Visit the Dual Enrollment Orientation page to register for a session.

 What if a student is not eligible for Dual Enrollment?

-If a student’s high school will not fund their courses at Henry Ford College, a student can still apply and register to Henry Ford College through the Advancement Plus program.
+If a student’s high school will not fund their courses at HFC, a student can still apply and register to Henry Ford College through the Advancement Plus program.

 What is Advancement Plus?